josh-ilano/VaCraze/README.md

 ---
 ## FOR TABLETS or if you see a "Couldn't get current location" for NearbyPlaces page
-### We learned while testing that Tablets on Android Studio don't come auto connected with a GPS location, so the app will run and so will the sepcific search, but you will be unable to use the area search or near by places features.
+⚠️ **WARNING:** We learned while testing that Tablets on Android Studio don't come auto connected with a GPS location, so the app will run and so will the sepcific search, but you will be unable to use the area search or near by places features.
 In extended controls: location -> Set Location ->  Enable GPS Location (You might have to completely restart the emulator in one device it worked by just restarting the app, on another the whole emulator had to be restarted)
 ![Screenshot 2025-05-10 002654](https://github.com/user-attachments/assets/39396080-a4bc-4fd8-9649-833f1e0652b2)